ADA Compliance For Websites – A 2020 Guide

 The Americans with Disabilities Act was passed in 1990 and it prohibits discrimination in each person’s public life based on disabilities.
 This includes your place of employment, schools, public transport, and any other public places.
 This means employers are required to make sure their employees are accommodated if they have disabilities.
 The Americans with Disabilities Act also mandates requirements that make public locations accessible.
 The ADA has ensured great strides for people living with a disability to help make their life easier.

-The big problem is that these ADA requirements haven’t seen the same type of implementation on the Internet.
+The big problem is that these ADA regulations haven’t seen the same type of implementation on the Internet.
 Lawmakers have adjusted slowly to the virtual world.
 At this point in time, 11 years after the Americans Disability Act Amendments, we haven’t seen changes to federal laws that require websites to become ADA compliant.
 Google has tried to have an impact by pushing sites to make accessibility a bigger part of their designs by giving compliant websites a higher spot in the search results.
 Despite that, there are many hurdles to jump until we see the entire Internet-accessible.

 Figuring Out Section 508 Compliance

 Section 508 is an amendment to the Rehabilitation Act of 1973.
-Section 508 passed in 1998 and dictates that federal agencies make sure their information & communication technologies are in ADA compliance for individuals with a disability.
+Section 508 passed in 1998 and dictates that federal agencies make sure their information & communication technologies are in ADA website compliance for individuals with a disability.
 Section 508 states that “websites or other technology can only be considered in compliance if a person who has a disability can effectively use it the same way a non-disabled person can”.
 There are exceptions, meaning not every federal agency has to be compliant with Section 508.
 There are different reasons for exceptions, which include access to maintenance and national security.
 Other entities that are affected by this compliance are federally funded non-profits, public schools, public colleges, & universities.

 If you don’t fall under Section 508, it is still very important that website design agencies and other Information Technology professionals think about making your sites compliant.
 While you are making your website ADA compliant it’s not a good idea to leave anyone out.
 You especially have to be sure not to leave out your target audiences.
 Making your site even more accessible isn’t that complicated and believe it or not most things are fairly easy.